Powell Street station: Station layout

 Like the three other shared Muni/BART stations in the Market Street subway, Powell has three underground levels.
 The first level is a fare mezzanine, with two Muni paid areas and two BART paid areas.
 The second level has a single island platform for Muni Metro, and the third level has an island platform for BART.
-The station has eight street entrances along its length, plus two underground entrances to the fare mezzanine from the concourse level of the San Francisco Centre mall.
-The mall pays BART about $750,000 per year for the entrances.
+The station has eight street entrances along its length.
+It formerly had two underground entrances to the fare mezzanine from the concourse level of the San Francisco Centre mall, which paid BART about $750,000 per year for the entrances.
 A closed passageway leads from the northeast end of the station under Market Street partway to Third Street; this was planned to be a direct entrance from the Yerba Buena Center development, but was never completed.
 Powell and nearby Montgomery, both designed by Skidmore, Owings & Merrill, have similar designs – including distinctive domed hexagonal "bubble tiles" on the mezzanine level.

 The Central Subway passes under the Powell station complex at Stockton and Fourth streets, with Union Square/Market Street station located north of Powell station under Stockton Street.
 The stations are connected outside of Muni fare control by a passageway.
 The existing Stockton/Ellis entrance to Powell Street station was closed for a planned five years on April 24, 2013, so that it could be modified to include the connection to the new station.
 The closure was originally planned for the previous August, but delayed after Muni determined it was not yet needed.
 Muni purchased the entrance from BART for one dollar.
 Central Subway service began on November 19, 2022, with the Ellis entrance reopened.

 Following the 2015 addition of a canopy over an escalator at 19th Street Oakland station, which reduced escalator downtime by one-third, BART decided to add canopies to all downtown Oakland and San Francisco entrances.
 The canopies protect the escalator from weather damage, improve lighting, allow the escalator to be fully closed off when the station is not open, and provide a location for real-time train arrival information displays.
 The Powell station entrance at Market and Ellis was chosen for early implementation; it was closed on November 6, 2017, with the new canopy opened on September 29, 2018.
 Construction of the Market Street entrances will begin in 2020, with completion in 2027.
 The southern entrance of 5th Street was closed on January 10, 2022, for canopy construction.
 That entrance was completed on April 24, 2023, with the 4th Street entrance closed for construction at that time.
 The 5th Street entrance was closed on November 22, 2024, with completion expected by mid-2025.
+The canopies at Powell station include artwork entitled "Your Turn" by Aaron De La Cruz.